MaxJohnsen/carla-controller/README.md

     ; Time-out in milliseconds for the networking operations.
     ServerTimeOut=999999999;
     ```
-4. Navigate to the directory where you want to store the project
+4. Navigate to the directory where you want to store the project.
 5. Clone and open the repo:

     ```